Skip to main content

 These days bathing suits are more common, and cold drinks are nearly ubiquitous.
 Indeed, Paradise Beach is for partiers.
 So if you’re looking to turn up under the Mediterranean sun, look no further than Paradise.

-Mykonos Greek Islands
+a beach full of people at Mykonos Greek Islands

 Super Paradise Beach. © Pit Stock/Shutterstock